 6. Implement Latent Semantic Indexing (LSI)

-One of the factors Google considers when ranking web pages is Latent Semantic Indexing (LSI).
+One of the factors that Google considers, when ranking web pages, is Latent Semantic Indexing (LSI).

 LSI is an indexing and retrieval technique that uses a mathematical formula to identify patterns in any given paragraph of text.